outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - I will cry for the lost when I have time to spare
       - if you think you need to attack me, first attack the errors of your mind, and see how happy it makes you compared to everything you thought you needed

+    - error type interaction rules
+      - error types can lead to other error types, but also to learning (new error types or error interaction rules)
+        - the human brain tends to over-prioritize patterns (some patterns get stronger when repeated, like in making/breaking a habit)
+          - this means that when one error type is repeated, like over-prioritization of something, that abstract error type is likelier to be repeated (over-prioritization of things in general)
+          - by over-prioritizing patterns as a source of useful info, error types are likelier to be repeated (with other variants of the abstract error type)
+          - over-prioritization of other things can lead to other error types, which can lead to learning if used correctly (if the brain is aware of this process & is looking for new error types or repeated error types or variants of a repeated error type)
+        - why does over-prioritization of patterns lead to a pattern of over-prioritization?
+          - patterns lead to repetition, which leads to over-prioritization
+          - a pattern-focused brain will therefore prioritize over-prioritization, by repeating it
+          - repeating something is a pattern
+          - a pattern focused-brain will make a pattern out of over-prioritization
+        - however, some structures can prevent this error, like prioritizing identifying error types, allowing them to occur where useful & using them as an input to learning
+          - in this case, a pattern of over-prioritization errors would lead to fewer errors rather than more over-prioritization errors

     - example of 'self-defeating' error type: killing their people to protect cultural artifacts that were only meaningful to the people being killed to protect them
       - this is also an example of error types:
         - bias: